Left: The "Dragon Rises and Drops" from Xingyi's 12 Animals

 Some people in the West are more familiar with the "striking art" applications of Chinese Kung Fu that mostly resemble Karate or even Western Boxing.
 These sorts of applications also exist for Nei Jia Kung Fu.
 However, the Chinese Internal or Nei Jia Kung Fu styles generally have a different set of applications that resemble traditional Chinese Suai Jiao (a grappling martial art similar to Judo, Jiu-Jitsu, or Wrestling).
 A much closer analogy is the Japanese style of Aikido, which may have developed from Baguazhang.
 Like the gentle approach of Aikido, advanced practice of the Chinese internal martial arts emphasizes flow with structure.
 The high level applications may look like nothing at all.
 Those who do not know the power of emptiness or softness, or know the transformational approach to application may make the assumption that this idea is more inline with advanced Taijiquan.
 However, many advanced practitioners reach a level that either attains the sophisticated, soft approach, or at the very least develop an appreciation for it.
 Additionally, there is enough widespread misuse of the concept of "empty force" that contact may be needed to determine if the practice is real.
 The following applications presented here are meant to give a taste of Nei Jia Kung Fu and perhaps remove some misconceptions about the Chinese Internal Martial Arts by those who seek more information about application or for those who have observed applications by teachers who may have cooperative students.

-• Single Whip (As in Fu Zongwen's book but common to many styles)
+Single Whip (version often associated with Chen style, but common to many styles)

 Moving Beyond Techniques